SumiAkter2/nebula-fest-html-css/readme.md

 ### This HTML structure represents a festival website for "Nebulafest," including various sections such as the
 - header,
-- main content (including banners, news, day-by-day updates, and past edition)
+- main content (including banners,  day-by-day updates, and past edition)
 - footer
 ### HTML Elements of index:
-- <header> - For the header section of the page.
+- header - For the header section of the page.
 The header contains - i.top-header section : For top navbar menu ii.nav-right-content : For right content in the navbar
-- <nav>    - The navbar for desktop and others.
+- nav    - The navbar for desktop and others.
-- <main>   - For the main section .
+- main   - For the main section .
 The header section contains -
           .banner-content -for banner section,
           .day-by-day-content - for day by day content, .edition-content - for edition content
-- <footer> - For the footer content.Have - i.top-footer-content and
+- footer - For the footer content.Have - i.top-footer-content and
               ii. bottom-footer-content

  #### index.css: